emu-wg/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 because the two sides will calculate different values for the compound MAC.

+If no key generating inner method is run then no EMSK or MSK will be generated.
+If an IMSK needs to be generated then the MSK and therefore the IMSK is set to all zeroes (i.e., IMSK = MSK = 32 octets of 0x00s)

 ## EAP Master Session Key Generation

 TEAP authentication assures the Master Session Key (MSK) and Extended